containers-ai/api/alameda_api/v1alpha1/doc/datahub-api.md

 <a name="containersai.alameda.v1alpha1.datahub.recommendations.ListControllerRecommendationsRequest"></a>

 ### ListControllerRecommendationsRequest
-Represents a request for listing recommendations of controllers
+Represents a request for listing recommendations of controllers.

 | Field | Type | Label | Description |